MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/star-schema.md

 When you source data from an export file or data extract, it's likely that it represents a denormalized set of data.
 In this case, use [Power Query](/learn/modules/clean-data-power-bi/) to transform and shape the source data into multiple normalized tables.

-As described in this article, you can develop an optimized Power BI data model by ensuring its tables represent normalized data.
+As described in this article, you should strive to develop optimized Power BI data models with tables that represent normalized data.

 ## Star schema relevance to Power BI models